UbiquityRobotics/ubiquity_main/git_workflow.md

 workflow that is compatible with the OSRF workflow.
 The OSRF workflow is that they release one master branch per year.
 Each OSRF ROS release one is given a name -- Indigo, Jade, Kinetic, etc.
-The release that occur on even numbered years are synchronized to the Ubuntu LTS (Long Term Support) releases.
+The releases that occur on even numbered years are synchronized to the Ubuntu LTS (Long Term Support) releases.
 Thus, Indigo is synchronized with Ubuntu 14.04LTS (2014.April Long Term Support.)
-Kinnetic will be synchronized with Ubuntu 16.04LTS.
+Kinetic will be synchronized with Ubuntu 16.04LTS.

 In general, Ubiquity Robotics currently has inadequate staffing to support the odd year number releases.
 Thus, we will tend to